Gilgamech/website/Gillogisms.md

 1. Want more time in your life?
 Watch a kettle of water boil.
 Want to live forever?
 Get a job testing kettles.
 (You might not actually live forever, but you'll sure feel like it.) - 2021
 1. Wanting to remove pain/discomfort, even in oneself, is a sign of compassion.
 1. War as a series of burned bridges.
-1. Wars are almost entirely conducted to resolve disputes over dimensional resources - underground resources or tunnels, surface land area, buildings &amp; improvements, flowing or standing water, airspace, orbitspace, et cetera. - 1989 (with later updates).
+1. Wars are almost entirely conducted to resolve disputes over dimensional resources - underground resources or tunnels, surface land area, buildings & improvements, flowing or standing water, airspace, orbitspace, et cetera. - 1989 (with later updates).
 1. Was One Punch Man minmaxed into a glass cannon?- 2023
 1. Water isn't really H2O, but a mixture of hydroxide (OH-) and hydronium (H3O+), with the oxygen atoms moving back and forth between molecules, as a function of temperature.
 The Sour Taste Bud directly detects hydronium. and since there's more of both hydroxide and hydronium when water is hotter, this is how we can taste the temperature of water.- 2023
 1. Watermelon Man's name is Urizane.